-She presents regularly at international and national conferences on topics related to student learning outcomes assessment, accreditation, and institutional transparency.
+Staci presents regularly at international and national conferences on topics related to student learning outcomes assessment, accreditation, and institutional transparency.
 She was the keynote speaker for the Japanese National Institution for Academic Degrees and University Evaluation Conference in Tokyo, Japan, and for Marshall University’s Honors Convocation, where she was awarded the John Deaver Drinko Outstanding Achievement Award.
-She holds a Ph.D. in Higher Education from the Urbana campus of the University of Illinois.
+She holds a Ph.D. in Higher Education from the University of Illinois at Urbana-Champaign.
 She earned both her M.A. and B.A. in English Literature from Marshall University.